-Rather than enacting these changes to the VAT rules through a series of statutory instruments, the Government put down a new schedule to the Finance Bill, which was debated and approved at the Bill's report stage of 3 July.
-On this occasion the Exchequer Secretary argued that the new schedule "shows that the Government are willing to listen to practical concerns and to amend the proposal accordingly, without undermining the rationale for the measures."
-Speaking for the Opposition Catherine McKinnell MP argued that there should not be any changes to "VAT exemptions until [the Government] have ... worked out exactly what the impact of any change would be on jobs, living standards and business," though the Government refused to undertake any further formal research on the issue.59
+To make these changes, the Government put down a new schedule to the Finance Bill, which was debated and approved at the Bill's report stage of 3 July.
+On this occasion Treasury Minister David Gauke argued that this change showed "that the Government are willing to listen to practical concerns and to amend the proposal accordingly, without undermining the rationale for the measures."
+Speaking for the Opposition Catherine McKinnell MP argued that there should not be any changes to "VAT exemptions until [the Government] have ... worked out exactly what the impact of any change would be on jobs, living standards and business," though the Government refused to undertake any further formal research on the issue.67